robfinch/Cores/rf6809/README.md

 **OUTER**
 The OUTER prefix indicates that the index register is applied after retrieving an indirect address.
 Normally the index register is used in the calculation of the indirect address.
 Opcode: 0x1B
+For the twelve-bit byte version of the core the OUTER prefix is not used as there is room in the index postbyte to indicate outer indexing.

 # Size
 The core is approximately 4200 LUTs or 2100 slices and uses 4 block rams for the instruction cache.

+# Software
+Software is in the works along with hardware.
+There is a modified version of the A09 assembler which supports twelve-bit bytes.
+There is a modified version of the hc12 VBCC compiler which also is for twelve bit-bytes.